qrzbing/zed-android-port/README.md

 Vulkan via wgpu.
 AChoreographer-driven vsync, no JNI hop per frame.
 Opt-in 120Hz with Mailbox present mode.
 Glyph fallback into `/system/fonts` so Powerline arrows and CJK render without bundling fonts.
 The `Editor`, `Workspace`, `Project`, `MultiWorkspace`, `Search`, `GitPanel`, `GitGraph`, `Extensions`, and `Terminal` crates run unchanged.
 The Rust `.so` is the app process. gpui composites every pixel (yes, you read that right) straight into the Adreno Vulkan driver.
 Multi-Activity OS-chromed extra windows so DeX freeform renders Settings and secondary editors with real chrome.

 Termux userland rebuilt under `com.zdroid` (applicationId byte-length pinned to 10 because prebuilt RUNPATHs in the .debs don't stretch).
 Musl loader hex-patched at runtime so Bun-compiled binaries like claude-code and codex resolve `/etc/resolv.conf` to a JNI-populated `/sdcard/.zed/r`.
 Optional Magisk-flashable `zd-spawnd` daemon with SCM_RIGHTS stdio relay for the chroot runtime.
 SurfaceControl-composited hardware cursor sprite on a sibling overlay, separate from the wgpu frame.
 Pointer-capture trackpad that consumes historical motion samples so finger drags don't lose 80% of their travel to event batching.
 SAF DocumentsProvider exposing `~/` as a system volume.
 Native Android trust via `rustls-platform-verifier`.
 In-app updater pulling signed APKs from GitHub Releases.
 Everything else is upstream.
+Deep-dives for the platform layer live in [`crates/gpui_android/docs/workarounds/`](crates/gpui_android/docs/workarounds/).

 ---